-- Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions - Review and adopt at least annually the district's code of conduct to evaluate the Code's effectiveness and the fairness and consistency of its implementation - 3.
-Appoint a Dignity Act Coordinator (DAC) in each school building.
-The DAC will be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, and sex.
-The Dignity Act Coordinator will be accessible to students and other staff members for consultation and advice as needed on the Dignity Act - Set a good example for students and colleagues by demonstrating dependability, integrity and other standards of ethical conduct, including professional decorum (i.e. dress, attendance, and communication) - Lead by example by conducting board meetings in a professional, respectful, courteous manner
+- 1. Collaborate with student, teacher, administrator, and parent organizations, school safety personnel, and other school personnel to develop a Code of Conduct that clearly defines expectations for the conduct of students, district personnel, and visitors on school property and at school functions; - 2.
+Adopt and review, at least annually, the district's Code of Conduct to evaluate the code's effectiveness and the fairness and consistency of its implementation; - 3.
+Lead by example by conducting board meetings in a professional, respectful, and courteous manner.